PseudoKnight/CHPlotSquared/README.md

 # CHPlotSquared

+Version 4.x is compatible with MethodScript 3.3.5 and PlotSquared 6.x

-Version 3.x is compatible with MethodScript 3.3.4 and PlotSquared 5.x
+Version 3.0.0 is compatible with MethodScript 3.3.4 and PlotSquared 5.x

 Version 2.0.0 is compatible with MethodScript 3.3.4 and PlotSquared 4.x